anjrv/edr_report/final_project.md

 \end{center}
 \end{figure}

 The values in the above figure are obtained by measuring sampling rate using Phyphox \cite{phyphox} and also by checking frequency of measurements on volunteer data.
-For the sake of correctness it is likely that additional filter constants should be implemented and chosen between in order to accommodate a wider range of devices.
+For the sake of correctness it is likely that additional filter coefficients should be implemented and chosen between in order to accommodate a wider range of devices.

 # 4 Weather Data